Codecademy/docs/content/pandas/concepts/groupby/groupby.md

   - 'paths/data-science'
 ---

-The GroupBy object is returned by calls to [`.groupby()`](https://www.codecademy.com/resources/docs/pandas/dataframe/groupby) on a Series or [DataFrame](https://www.codecademy.com/resources/docs/pandas/dataframe), and is used to apply functions to, or aggregate groups.
+The GroupBy object is returned by calls to [`.groupby()`](https://www.codecademy.com/resources/docs/pandas/dataframe/groupby) on a Series or [DataFrame](https://www.codecademy.com/resources/docs/pandas/dataframe).
+The `.groupby()` function reassembles the data into distinct groups, often for aggregation.

 ## Example